-Normally newborns jaundice goes away in about 2 to 3 weeks on its own after birth.
-However, pediatricians keep a close eye on yellowing of the skin in the first few days after birth.
+Normally newborns’ jaundice goes away in about 2 to 3 weeks on its own after birth.
+However, pediatricians keep a close eye on the yellowing of the baby’s skin in the first several days after birth.
 If your baby gets any symptoms of jaundice, talk to your doctor, keep him hydrated with more frequent feedings so that bilirubin is excreted out of the body.

 Always remember you know your baby better than anyone else!
 If you have concerns never hesitate to talk to your doctor.

 I wish you a very happy motherhood joy ride!